ryanallen/openmindapp/meditations/content.md

 ======================

 ## Contemplate Not Self
-1. Practice insight by seeing how all things exist dependent on other things.
+1. Practice insight by seeing how we exist dependent on other things.
 	1.1	When this is, that is.
 	1.2	When this is not, that is not. [source](https://en.wikipedia.org/wiki/Prat%C4%ABtyasamutp%C4%81da) .
 2. See how things can exist dependent on other things, or independent, but not both.